 The strongest platforms run multi-step workflows without manual prompt chaining.
 Pulling research, applying a playbook, drafting replacement language, and summarizing counterparty changes should happen as a single agentic action.
 GC AI is agentic today: web research with simultaneous agents, document creation, Playbooks, Wizard prompting, and email integration all run as multi-step flows.

 The contracts on the table contain pricing, customer terms, M&A diligence, and employment data.
 The platform must clear the IS bar.
 GC AI is SOC 2 Type II and SOC 3 certified, GDPR compliant, with zero data retention agreements with OpenAI and Anthropic, and AES-256 encryption.
 Full security documentation lives at the GC AI Trust Portal.
+The platform should also keep an audit trail of the redline itself: a record of every tracked change, comment, and playbook application, so the team can show who reviewed a contract, what the AI proposed, and what a lawyer approved.
+When a counterparty disputes a term or an auditor asks how a clause was vetted, the audit trail is the record that answers the question.

 The Contract Redlining Platform Landscape in 2026